Policies – Rules

 The BPGT Tour was founded in 2018 to provide quality golf events for Amateurs and Professionals in the Bahamas.
 While most events are operated at the national level, all events will strive to provide a unique golf experience for the amateur participants, in a professional atmosphere in compliance with USGA and R&A regulations, which allows players of all skill levels to compete.
-The BPG Tour’s pro-am structured events will provide competitive pro payouts that are at least equal to the professional entry fees, allow for professional and amateur friendly formats, and be conducted in a professional and exemplary manner.
+The BPGT Tour’s pro-am structured events will provide competitive pro payouts that are at least equal to the professional entry fees, allow for professional and amateur-friendly formats, and be conducted in a professional and exemplary matter.

 A. CODE OF CONDUCT

-- The BPG Tour will maintain a strict no-tolerance policy on any behavior unbecoming of a professional.
-Professionals are expected to treat all amateurs and fellow professionals with courtesy and respect at all times.
+- The BPGT Tour will maintain a strict no-tolerance policy on any behavior unbecoming of a professional.
+Professionals are expected to always treat all amateurs and fellow professionals with courtesy and respect.

-- The BPG Tour will honor the suspension of any professional by BPGT, USGA and R&A governing body.
+- The BPGT Tour will honor the suspension of any professional by BPGT, USGA, and R&A governing body.

-- Players are expected to adhere to the Rules of Golf at all times and protect the field from those who do not.
+- Players are expected to always adhere to the Rules of Golf and protect the field from those who do not.

 B. DRESS CODE